-- Comprehensive predicator scores will be reviewed with the student. - Students, who do not score a 95% probability on the comprehensive predictor at the end of the program will remediate - Students scoring below the acceptable probability will be advised/required to participate in additional study resources, individualized customized review such as VATI etc.
+- Comprehensive predicator scores will be reviewed with the student. - Students who do not score a 95% probability on the comprehensive predictor at the end of the program will remediate according to an individualized NCLEX prep plan. - Students scoring below the acceptable probability will be advised/required to participate in additional study resources, individualized customized review such as VATI etc.